thunder-spb/wot-clan-stat/README.md

 ﻿# World of Tanks Clan Statistics #

-This is initial version of WoTClanStat
+This is initial version of WoTClanStat.

 # Installation #